conversion pixel

 Differences between an FNP and other roles

-Family nurse practitioners belong to a subspecialty of the Nurse Practitioner role, with the two differing in the range of activity, areas of specialty, and the educational paths required to practice:
+The main difference is that family nurse practitioners belong to a subspecialty of the Nurse Practitioner role.
+Consequently, the two differ in their scopes of practice, areas of specialty, and the educational paths required to practice:

-• NPs can have a broader array of specialties that include women’s health care, pediatric nursing, gerontology and geriatric nursing, psychiatric and mental health care, and neonatal nursing practice.
-FNPs specialize in family medicine and provide care to every kind of patient population and in various medical situations.
+• Specialization: NPs can have a broader array of specialties, including women’s health care, pediatric nursing, gerontology and geriatric nursing, psychiatric and mental health care, and neonatal nursing practice.
+FNPs specialize in family medicine and provide care to all patient populations and in various medical situations.

-• All NPs need to earn a master’s in nursing, but the MSN FNP program proves broader and more flexible in scope and preparation.
+• Education: All NPs need to earn a master’s in nursing, but the MSN FNP program proves broader and more flexible in scope and preparation.
 Degrees for other specializations are narrower and prepare learners for a specific nursing role.
-For instance, completing an MSN PMHNP will limit the scope of practice strictly to the area of psychiatry and mental health.
-Similarly, an MSN Ed is strictly designed to prepare graduates to occupy educational roles as nurse educators.
+For instance, completing an MSN PMHNP will strictly limit the scope of practice to psychiatry and mental health.
+Similarly, an MSN Ed is designed to prepare graduates for educational roles, such as nurse educators.

-• FNPs account for the majority of all nurse practitioners.
-Data from the American Association of Nurse Practitioners (AANP) indicated that out of the current 385,000 NPs licensed in the US, almost 70.3% are certified as FNPs
+• Nursing role: All family nurse practitioners are NPs, but not all NPs are family nurse practitioners.
+Still, FNPs account for the majority of all nurse practitioners.
+Data from the American Association of Nurse Practitioners (AANP) indicated that out of the current 431,000 to 463,500 NPs licensed in the US, almost 68.7% are certified as FNPs.

-Family nurse practitioners often act as the primary care provider for their patients, a role they share in common with physicians.
-However, they differ in matters of overall responsibility, preparation, and level of licensure.
+Family nurse practitioners often serve as the primary care provider for their patients, a role they share with physicians.
+However, they differ in overall responsibility, preparation, and licensure level.

 Here are the main differences between the two roles and how they affect the day-to-day work experience of each:

-• Licensing boards – Doctors earn their licensure from a medical board, while FNPs become licensed through a nursing board.
-This can result in a higher degree of preparation for MDs.
+• Licensing boards: Doctors earn licensure from a medical board, while FNPs earn licensure from a nursing board.
+This can lead to greater preparation among MDs.

-• Period of preparation – Doctors spend a longer time training for the role, with the average period to become a fully licensed doctor in the US ranging from 10 to 14 years, compared to the 2-to-10-year timeframe for becoming an FNP.
+• Period of preparation: Doctors spend more time training for the role.
+The average time to become a fully licensed doctor in the US is 10 to 14 years, compared to 2 to 10 years to become an FNP.

-• Workplace autonomy – Family nurse practitioners must work in cooperation with a physician, doctor, or other medical staff.
+• Workplace autonomy: Family nurse practitioners must work collaboratively with physicians, other medical professionals, and other medical staff.

-• Writing prescriptions – FNPs also hold prescriptive authority for controlled substances in all 50 states and DC but can only prescribe medication if they have an established prescriber-patient relationship and have previously consulted the patient's medical history.
+• Writing prescriptions: FNPs also hold prescriptive authority for controlled substances in all 50 states and DC.
+Still, they can only prescribe medication if they have an established prescriber-patient relationship and have previously consulted the patient's medical history.

-• Accessibility – FNPs are generally the first type of primary care provider patients go to, with physicians and doctors being in perpetual shortage at a national level.
+Accessibility: FNPs are generally the first type of primary care provider patients see, as physicians are in a perpetual national shortage.
 There are approximately 269,500 family nurse practitioners, compared to the 100,940 currently licensed family medicine Physicians, the closest doctoral role.
-This means that patients can easily book an appointment with an FNP, while waiting a considerable time to see an MD.
+This means that patients can easily book an appointment with an FNP while waiting a considerable time to see an MD.

 Career options for FNPs